Loading...

 touch /.autorelabel

-Creating /.autorelabel instructs the system to relabel files on the next boot.
-This is a standard safety step after making sensitive changes from a rescue shell.
+Creating /.autorelabel forces a relabel on the next boot.
+This is a standard recovery step after modifying authentication state from a rescue shell.

 Step 8 : Continue booting into normal mode.